tientruongwork/E7RefreshShopTool/README.md

 ## How to use
 ### 1. Make sure application name is corrects:
 - Go to `scripts/config.py`
-- Update application name which equals to your LD player application name
+- Update "application_name" which equals to your LD player application name (In my case is "Epic7")
 ![Screenshot 2024-01-13 111358](https://github.com/tientruongwork/E7RefreshShopTool/assets/99798487/c0658ddc-9586-4ffb-939b-243f60ea6388)

 ### 2. Setup coordinates: